 RECOMMENDATIONS REGARDING POSTERS AND TRAILERS

 It is very important for all filmmakers to readily have available posters and trailers and additional materials possible to submit to film festivals at the submission stage.
 Film festival directors appreciate these materials to work with, should your film get accepted to the festival submitted.
-As a Festival Director, I see professionalism and dedication to the film when the submitter sends a well made poster and a short trailer.
-This also helps the film festival better promote the selected films.
+As a Festival Director, I see professionalism and dedication to the film when the submitter sends a well-made poster and a short trailer.
+This also helps the film festival better promote selected films.